 Park means you may well glimpse one of these glorious creatures

 during your stay.

 The camp’s tents are set in an arc around an immaculately clipped green lawn.
-Inside, they’re filled with character: old-style lanterns by the wooden beds, a writing desk complete with a ticklist of animals to spot, and decorative copper in the bathroom.
+Inside, they’re filled with character: old-style lanterns by the wooden beds, a writing desk complete with a ticklist of animals to spot, and bathrooms with rainwater showers and elegant copper fittings.
 Saunter over to the main lodge and you’ll find a host of fabulous tiger photos (all taken by owner Jaisal Singh or his wife Anjali), clusters of khaki safari hats and wooden walking sticks, and an open-air bar serving Bloody Marys before lunch and cigars afterwards.
 It’s slightly tongue-in-cheek but genuinely fabulous.
 A must-visit.

 Reviewed by Liz Simpson

 - The camp managers are utterly charming and there's a wonderful atmosphere at night: a starry sky, the pathways lit by fire torches and everyone sitting around the campfire

 - The Pukka Sahib and Royal Suites are decadently romantic (choose from a Jacuzzi or private pool!)

 - Spectacular wildlife: the camp borders the national park and even tigers have been spotted nearby (no guarantees though!)